vigilance91/pypp-cli/README.md

 Or just copy this projects application main and modify for personal use.

-After being building, the pyConsoleApp can be then accessed through the command line by first navigating to the build directory (either release or debug) in the projects x64 folder.
+After being building, the application can be then accessed through the command line by first navigating to the build directory (either release or debug) in the projects x64 folder.

 Before you can execute the program, a copy of python36.dll and all application python scripts,